isomerpages/moe-rivervalleyhigh/_about-rv/School Overview/Academic Departments.md

 third_nav_title: School Overview
 variant: markdown
 ---
-##  Our Signature Programmes
+##  Our Signature Programme
-Click   to take a closer look.
+Click   to take a closer look at our Construct, Integrate and Differentiate (CID) Programme.

 ## Academic Departments